ShaunHowell/py-omrx/README.md

 `pip install pyomrx`

-To build the windows executable, from the repo route run `python build_exe_zip.py`, which uses cx_Freeze to bundle requirements.
+To build the windows executable, from the repo root run `python build_exe_zip.py`, which uses cx_Freeze to bundle requirements.

 # Quickstart
 The examples folder contains an attendance form and and exam marksheet folder.